 Followers of Qazlal are protected from the clouds they create.
 As a follower of Qazlal gains divine favour, they are slowly surrounded by a loud storm, causing elemental clouds to appear near them, blocking attacks, and (for the particularly devout) deflecting incoming projectiles.
 Qazlal allows followers to incite nature against their foes, causing a localised natural disturbance or, for particularly devout followers, a more widespread disaster.
-Followers of Qazlal can give life to elemental clouds, turning them into elementals whose loyalty depends on the origin of the cloud.
-Followers can gain temporary resistances against the elements on taking damage from that element.
-Qazlal will eventually offer more permanent protection against an element of the devotee's choosing.
+Followers of Qazlal eventually gain temporary resistances after taking damage, and can give life to clouds, turning them into allied elementals.

-Qazlal likes it when you or your allies kill living beings, you or your allies kill the undead, you or your allies kill demons and you or your allies kill holy beings.
+Qazlal likes it when you kill living beings, you destroy the undead, you kill demons, you kill holy beings and you destroy nonliving beings.

 Demigods may not worship Qazlal Stormbringer (or any other deity).

 - You or your allies killing natural, undead, demonic, holy, or nonliving beings.
 The higher the enemy's HD compared to your experience level, the better the odds of you gaining piety.

 - Inactivity: You lose 1 piety per 340 turns, on average (1/17 chance every 20 turns).